Why You Shouldn't Use Prenatal Vitamins for Hair Growth If You're Not Pregnant

-We've all noticed that glow that many expectant moms-to-be have: Their skin glows without a speck of makeup, and overnight they seem to have grown that supermodel hair — thick, vigorous and gleaming with robust health.
-It's often said that a woman is at her most beautiful when she's in a family way.
+We've all noticed that glow that many expectant moms have: Their skin glows without any makeup, and overnight they seem to have grown that supermodel hair — thick, vigorous and gleaming with robust health.

 Pregnancy includes a huge, long surge of estrogen, which keeps hair in the anagen or growth stage.
 The hormonal message is so intense that some women experience changes in the texture (and even the color) of their hair during pregnancy, when curls may straighten, or new hair that grows in may be curlier than expected.
 The scalp and hair may also feel oiler than pre-baby since the sebaceous glands are in overdrive.
 These temporary changes are the result of the pumped-up metabolism that accompanies pregnancy when normal hair loss is actually suppressed.

-However, all good things must come to an end: After the baby's born, the hair's growth cycle does a mic drop, and all of the hair, which would have normally been shed over the course of the last nine months, may end up in your hairbrush and your shower-drain.
-Although this is normal, it's upsetting — and many new mothers seek out ways to boost hair health after they have given birth and have stopped breastfeeding.
+However, after the baby's born, the rapid change in hormones sends a signal to hair, which would have normally been shed over the course of the last nine months, to shed more rapidly postpartum.
+Although this is normal, it is upsetting — and many new mothers seek out ways to boost hair health after they have given birth and have stopped breastfeeding.

 Related: Postpartum Hair Loss Explained